phzfi/ApprienUnitySDK/README.md

 _apprienProducts = ApprienProduct.FromConfigurationBuilder(ConfigurationBuilder builder);

-// Fetch the apprien prices and add them to the builder before initizling UnityPurchasing
+// Fetch the apprien prices and add them to the builder before initializing UnityPurchasing
 ```
 -----